How to Start a Career in Cyber Security

 Is Public Wi-Fi Safe?
 Here’s What You Should Know

-In today’s hyper connected world, public Wi-Fi is everywhere in coffee shops, airports, hotels, and malls.
+In today’s hyper-connected world, public Wi-Fi is everywhere in coffee shops, airports, hotels, and malls.
 It’s incredibly convenient, especially when you’re on the go and need quick internet access.
-But while public Wi-Fi might be free, it could come with hidden costs like the risk of your personal data being exposed to cybercriminals.
+But while public Wi-Fi might be free, it could come with hidden costs like the risk of your personal data being exposed to cybercriminals, a common concern raised in cyber security training programs

 So, is public Wi-Fi safe?
 Let’s break it down.